MachineLearningMike/Mozaic_Architecture/Architecture/Architecture.md

     - tells the user to wait until the next optimization round, when the system will send some asset of the requested token type,
     - and book the request with the system for later processing.
 - The system will **optimize asset/request state** at regular or irregular intervals.
 The frequency of optimization rounds will be optimized, as frequent moves of asset may incur more costs while infrequent optimization rounds will hinder from quick maneuver of staking.
-- When entering the **Optimization process**, or the **Optimizing** state, the system will take a snapshot of asset/request state.
-Then the system transforms/changes the states to optimal states for maximum reward, while continuing to **accept** deposit/withdraw requests, which will be handled at the next round of optimization.
+- When entering the **Optimization process**, or the **Optimizing** state, the system will take a snapshot of the asset/request state.
+Then the system transforms/changes the states to optimal states for maximum reward, while continuing to **accept** deposit/withdrawal requests, which will be handled at the next round of optimization.
 <br><br>

 #### **1.3 Visual description**